-The rerouting of calls requires using a destination directory number (DN) that can be routed through the alternate network (for example, the PSTN).
-AAR uses the dialed digits to establish the on-cluster destination of the call and then combines them with the called party's External Phone Number Mask.
-The combination of these two elements must yield a fully qualified number that can be routed by the alternate network.
+The rerouting of calls requires using a destination number that can be routed through the alternate network (for example, the PSTN).
+AAR uses the dialed digits to establish the on-cluster destination of the call and then combines them with the called party's AAR Destination Mask; if it is not configured, the External Phone Number Mask is used instead.
+The combination of the dialed digits and the applicable mask must yield a fully qualified number that can be routed by the alternate network.